The recent floods have led to calls for pet owners to have a disaster plan that includes caring for their animals.

 - Review and improve your disaster plan!

-- Update or replace their ID tag if you’ve since moved or it was damaged.
+- Update or replace their ID tag if details to have most recent details.

 For further information, NSW SES has some great tips on making an animal emergency plan.